No new deaths reported in Wales from coronavirus for the first time since March

 Self-contained accommodation will open on 11 July, and pubs, bars, cafes and restaurants can open outside from 13 July.

-People from two separate households have from today been permitted to join together to form, including people who are shielding.
+People from two separate households have from today been permitted to join together to form one exclusive extended household, including people who are shielding.